 What is Seasonal Affective Disorder (SAD)?

 Seasonal Affective Disorder (SAD), more informally referred to as Seasonal Depression or Winter Blues, involves depression related to seasonal changes.
 SAD begins and ends around the same time each year.
 Most typically SAD symptoms begin in the fall and resolve in the springtime.
-Occasionally SAD may cause depression in Springtime and resolve in Fall or Winter.
+Occasionally SAD may cause depression in Springtime and resolve in Fall or Winter1.

 Symptoms of SAD